southsidedean/linkerd-demos/demo-orders/README.md

 deployment.apps/red created
 ```

-We can check the status of the **Colorwheel** application by watching the rollout:
+We can check the status of the **Orders** application by watching the rollout:

 ```bash
 watch -n 1 kubectl get pods -n colorz -o wide --sort-by .metadata.namespace